-Feedback: PSEG Long Island still does not have a process to utilize a Work Breakdown Structure (WBS) for capital non-project work and therefore has not demonstrated to LIPA how it will achieve the goal of this and several related recommendations aimed at producing accurate cost estimation as part of project justification.
-Project estimating, and capital budget development continue to suffer from inaccuracies.
+Feedback: PSEG Long Island still does not have a process to utilize a Work Breakdown Structure (WBS) for capital non-project work and therefore has not demonstrated to LIPA how it will achieve the goal of producing accurate cost estimation as part of project justification.
+As a result, project estimating, and capital budget development continues to suffer from inaccuracies.

-LIPA has proposed a performance metric, with deliverables due mid-2022.
-The metric will require PSEG Long Island to produce a process that integrates WBS and trains PSEG Long Island staff on use of such procedures.
+LIPA has designed a performance metric, with deliverables due end of year 2022.
+The metric requires PSEG Long Island to assess the existing WBS structure and implement enhancements updating SAP.
+In addition, PSEG Long Island is required to develop a formal procedure for governance of the WBS structure maintenance process.
 Therefore, LIPA deems this recommendation to be In Progress.